thunderheadone/one-sdk-cordova/cordova-plugin-one/README.md

 # cordova-plugin-one
 [![npm version](https://badge.fury.io/js/cordova-plugin-one.svg)](https://badge.fury.io/js/rcordova-plugin-one)

-The Cordova Plugin for the ONE SDK for iOS and Android.
+The ONE SDK Cordova Plugin for iOS and Android.

 ## Installation
 To install the ONE Cordova Plugin, navigate to your app’s folder and run the following command: